becausejustyn/blog/content/post/2021-06-16-apa-styling-in-rmarkdown/index.markdown

 #### Style Guide

 The default referencing style in RMarkdown is Chicago.
-Since we want to use APA, we have to specify the <mark>CSL (Citation Style Language)</mark> file in the metadata.
+Since we want to use APA, we have to specify the CSL (Citation Style Language) file in the metadata.

 ``` r
 ---